 Keeping garden pests at bay for most of the year is a constant battle, and spring is the time when a lot of pests will come back out to destroy your garden after winter.
-You want to protect your plants in spring, especially since you’ve spent so much time planting them.
+You’ve picked out the best fertilizers for your garden, you’ve made your plan for planting and watering, now it’s time to think about pests.
+You want to protect your plants in spring, especially since you’ve spent so much time planting and caring for them.
 Having the know-how and perseverance to do great insect pest control is vital in the spring when garden pests wake up.

 The most common pest that will appear in spring is slugs.
 Once the weather turns from freezing cold to a bit milder, the slugs come back with a vengeance.
 Every single area is different.
 For example, over 500 billion slugs wake up every year all over the UK, and wreak havoc on gardens.
 Having a spring clean in your garden is the perfect way to keep the slugs at bay – with a bit of home pest control.